-We parametrize the spectral density using the factorized form~\eqref{eq:factorized_spectral} with a neural network having two hidden layers of $128$ units each and rank $r=8$.
-The network outputs $\boldsymbol{f} \colon \mathbb{R} \to \mathbb{R}^r$, and we include a learnable global scale parameter $\gamma^2$, yielding
+The spectral density is again parametrized with the factorized form~\eqref{eq:factorized_spectral} using a neural network with two hidden layers of $128$ units and rank $r=8$, here without the random harmonics embedding.
+As in the solar experiment, we include a learnable global scale parameter $\gamma^2$ in the spectral density model.

-We use $m=255$ features on a symmetric frequency grid with cutoff frequency $\omega_{m} = 10$, learning both spectral parameters and noise variance $\sigma_{\mathrm{noise}}^2$ via marginal likelihood maximization with AMSGrad~\citep{reddi.2018} (learning rate $10^{-2}$, $4000$ iterations).